 LCD and Viewfinder

 EX-G1 doesn't have a viewfinder and no option for external viewfinder.
 Lack of a viewfinder can be problematic especially under strong light where visibility of LCD screens goes down dramatically.
-If you need a Compact camera with a built-in viewfinder in a similar price range, consider Canon PowerShot SD780 IS (Digital IXUS 100 IS) (Compare) or (Compare).
+If you need a Compact camera with a built-in viewfinder in a similar price range, consider Sony Cyber-shot DSC-H50 (Compare) or Canon PowerShot SD780 IS (Digital IXUS 100 IS) (Compare).
 If the price is not an issue, take a look at our Top Rated Cameras with Viewfinders.

 Max Shutter speed